tronprotocol/java-tron/README.md

 ## What's TRON?

-TRON is an ambitious project dedicated to building the infrastructure for a truly decentralized Internet.
+TRON is a project dedicated to building the infrastructure for a truly decentralized Internet.

 The Tron Protocol, one of the largest blockchain based operating systems in the world, offers scalable, high-availability and high-throughput support that underlies all the decentralized applications in the TRON ecosystem.